Due to the COVID-19 crisis, UW-Madison is canceling all in-person summer youth programs sponsored by the university for

-You will live in Leopold Hall, located on campus, along the shore of Lake Mendota.
+You will live in Bradley Hall, located on campus, along the shore of Lake Mendota.
 A fellow program participant will be your roommate.
 Rooms are fully furnished and include sheets, pillows, and towels.

 Move-in is Sunday, June 21.
 It will include an orientation session for you and your parents, a tour of the Lakeshore neighborhood, and a welcome dinner.